 Conclusion On Cheap PBT Keycaps

-The side-printed PBT set I purchased contains 87 keys in total (enough for a TKL or smaller keyboard) and cost only $21.99 at the time of this review.
-Surprisingly cheap for a decent set of PBT keycaps.
-The keycaps look attractive and fit perfectly over MX-type switch stems with a snug fit.
-They generally just feel well made.
+The specific side-printed PBT set I purchased contains 87 keys in total (enough for a TKL or smaller keyboard), but they also come in sets with the correct amount of keycaps for full size or 60% layouts.
+They are surprisingly cheap for a decent set of real PBT keycaps.
+The keycaps look attractive and fit perfectly over MX-type switch stems with a snug, but not overly tight fit.
+They generally just look good and feel well made.